Legendary Powder

 A – For our Hokkaido based trips, there are many different options to travel to Sapporo from either Haneda or Narita.
 Jetstar, Japan Air and Air Nippon Airways (ANA) are three with Jetstar being a quality budget airline.
 There will be two pickup locations: New Chitose airport at 14:00 or Cross Hotel in Sapporo at 15:00 (Jan 19).
 You can also make your way to Niseko on your own.
 We will be staying at Moiwa Lodge, Niseko (see below for address).
 Please let us know what you decide.

 For our Honshu based trips, from either Haneda or Narita you can take the train / Shinkansen (bullet train) to Echigo-Yuzawa train station, which takes about 2 hrs plus a bit depending on your timing.
 The choice of whether to fly to Narita or Haneda comes down mainly to your connections, cost of tickets, and efficiency of travel.
 Train from Haneda is only a bit shorter than Narita (30-60 minutes) so take this into consideration when looking at the total travel time.
-First night is at Hotel Futaba, Yuzawa (see below for address) and checkin is after 16:00.
-See you there!
+First night is at Hotel Futaba, Yuzawa (see below for address) and check-in is after 16:00.
+The hotel will offer a shuttle service from the train station at 16:00 and 17:00, contact us if you want to take advantage of this service (info@sawback.com).

 Q – I don’t like the idea of traveling by train with all my luggage — is there any other option?